vpavlenko/study-music/research/vgm_music.md

 Context: Western music is mostly written either in major or in minor mode (natural+harmonic).
 Maybe 90%.
 But the other 10% are written in other keys (scales, modes): phrygian, dorian, mixolydian, pentatonic, blues.
 The mode is an easy theoretical concept to train yourself to hear in a piece of music.
 It contributes a lot to the vibe of the track and its extra-musical connotations.
 It may convey emotions (if music can convey any).

+Historically, medieval music was written in modes way more often than now.
+From 17th century onwards modes are used rarely.
+Their usage is higher in some traditional Western cultures like Celtic music.
+This may reinforce composers to exploit modes to portray a certain game setting.

 First approach: let's learn to recognize modes on VGM soundtracks.

 # Pipeline